 - And anything in between!

-The discovery of financial infidelity is likely to have a different impact in any of these situations.
+The discovery of financial infidelity and spending problem is likely to have a different impact in any of these situations.
 Each would require a different approach.

 The emotional fall-out, however, is likely to be much the same as if your partner had cheated on you by having an affair.